Globski/alx-system_engineering-devops/0x19-postmortem/README.md

 ## Objective

-The goal of this project is to produce a comprehensive postmortem that captures the essential details of an incident, ensuring that valuable lessons are learned and shared.
+This project aims to produce a comprehensive post-mortem that captures the essential details of an incident and ensures that valuable lessons are learned and shared.

 ## Importance of Postmortems